microsoft/AzureTRE/docs/azure-tre-overview/tre-resources-breakdown.md

 ## Running costs

 The exact running costs will depend on the number of workspaces you have deployed, the workspace services you have enabled within them and the Azure Data center region.
-You can use the [Azure Pricing Calculator](https://azure.microsoft.com/en-gb/pricing/calculator/) on the above services to get an indicative idea of running costs, or contact your Microsoft representative for further guidance.
+You can use the Azure TRE cost API to get a report of the running costs.

+Cost API is based on [Azure Cost Management](https://docs.microsoft.com/en-us/azure/cost-management-billing/) and [TRE Templates azure resource tagging](../tre-workspace-authors/authoring-workspace-templates.md#azure-resources-tagging).

+Cost and usage data is typically available in Cost Management within 8-24 hours.

+Tags aren't applied to historical data, template authors need to make sure all relavent [Azure resources of a TRE resource are tagged as instructed](../tre-workspace-authors/authoring-workspace-templates.md#azure-resources-tagging).

+Cost records might include [multiple currencies](https://azure.microsoft.com/en-us/blog/azure-cost-management-updates-july-2019/#currency) for the same date and TRE resource.

+Once cost data becomes available in Cost Management, it will be retained for at least seven years.
+Only the last 13 months is available from the TRE Cost API and Azure Portal.
+For historical data before 13 months, please use [Exports](https://docs.microsoft.com/en-us/azure/cost-management-billing/costs/tutorial-export-acm-data?tabs=azure-portal) or the [UsageDetails API](https://docs.microsoft.com/en-us/rest/api/consumption/usage-details/list?tabs=HTTP).

+For more information please refer to [Azure Cost Management](https://docs.microsoft.com/en-us/azure/cost-management-billing/costs/understand-cost-mgt-data) and Cost API swagger docs.